 Eventually, the trug business closed due to the owner retiring, so I took up carpentry and spent numerous years building Log Cabins all over the UK (Dad would have been proud of me!).
 Whilst this was very rewarding, enabling me to see the most beautiful parts of this country (and others) I was travelling an average of 2,000 miles per week and on various sites for 45+ hours per week, or, if the site was in excess of 2½ driving hours, we would stay in accomodation.

 During these periods away from home, I spent many evening hours in B&B's & Hotels.
-I used much of this time making notes to be converted into a manuscript back at home for a book, later to be entitled 'How To Solve Cryptic Crosswords'.
-A publisher (Eliot Right Way) I approached liked it, published it, and has since sold over a million copies.
+I used much of this time making notes to be converted into a manuscript when at home for a book, later to be entitled 'How To Solve Cryptic Crosswords'.
+A publisher (Eliot Right Way) that I approached liked it, published it, and has since sold over a million copies.
 Sadly, if you google Kevin Skinner, you either get an American Folk Singer or myself coming up as an author not a trugmaker!
 But still available in book shops and Amazon.

 While working in Inverness, during breakfast in a hotel, a resident came in with her little daughter who was so like one of my daughters, Stevie, and as I missed Stevie and Lori so much I decided there and then that I could not continue all this time away from them.
 With the then advent of the internet and my hobby designing websites, this opened up the opportunity to sell trugs to the nation rather than just local people, as it was years earlier when I was making them.
 I found a workshop in my hometown of Hailsham, and returned to what I enjoyed most, trug making, and saw my family daily.
 So that's what did - and here I am.
 I look forward to Monday mornings and the day, going to work and doing what I love.
 The icing on the cake is all the lovely feedbacks we receive, far too many to include in the feedback page here but every one is valued and appreciated, thankyou all.